-- On 29 October 2020, an HM Treasury consultation closed.
-This proposed to bring a broader subset of crypto-assets within the FCA financial promotions regime.
-At present, security tokens and e-money tokens fall within the scope of the financial promotions regime, and the government is proposing to extend this to "unregulated crypto-assets". - In December 2020, the Bank of England published a report noting that it is exploring design choices for a systemic stablecoin regime.
-The Bank of England is due to publish a discussion paper on systemic stable token payment systems and the issues that may arise in connection with the introduction of a Central Bank Digital Currency. - On 7 January 2021, HM Treasury published a consultation on the UK regulatory approach to crypto-assets and stablecoins.
-The government is considering expanding the scope of regulated tokens to include stablecoins, ie, tokens which stabilise their value by referencing one or more assets, such as fiat currency or a commodity, and could for that reason more reliably be used as a means of exchange or store of value.
+- On 18 January 2022, HM Treasury published its response to its 2020 consultation on crypto-asset promotions, confirming the UK's intention to bring additional types of cryptoassets into the scope of financial promotion regulations.
+At present, security tokens and e-money tokens fall within the scope of the UK financial promotions regime, and the government is proposing to extend this to "unregulated crypto-assets". - On 19 January 2022, the FCA also published a consultation on proposals to strengthen its financial promotion rules for high-risk investments (including crypto-asset promotions that HM Treasury plans to bring within scope of the UK financial promotion regime as outlined above), and for authorised firms which approve and communicate financial promotions. - On 7 January 2021, HM Treasury published a consultation on the UK regulatory approach to crypto-assets and stablecoins.
+The government is considering expanding the scope of regulated tokens to include stablecoins, ie, tokens which stabilise their value by referencing one or more assets, such as fiat currency or a commodity, and could for that reason more reliably be used as a means of exchange or store of value. - In April 2021, the Bank of England and HM Treasury launched a joint Central Bank Digital Currency (CBDC) Taskforce to co-ordinate the exploration of a potential UK CBDC.
+The CBDC Taskforce is expected to consult in 2022 on the case for a UK CBDC and merits of developing an operational and technology model for a UK CBDC.